jorgeluismireles/jorgeluismireles.github.io/index.md

 #### AsAsBsAsAt pentagons family

-Simple family of pentagons where each member can be described with a *single* positive real number **r**.
+Simple family of pentagons.
+Each member can be described with a *single* positive real number **r**.
 The pentagons have four identical angles **A**, four identical sides **s**, a fifth angle **B** and a fifth side **t**.
 In all these pentagons: